 Nothing.
 The rejection stung all over again.
 Before Julie knew what crossed her mind, she reached across the table and slapped his smug face.

-These are quick examples, dashed off for illustrative purposes, but I want to try and convey here that unmotivated sudden action isn’t nearly as satisfying as something with backstory, sudden or not.
+These are quick examples of a passive character versus an active one, dashed off for illustrative purposes, but I want to try and convey here that unmotivated sudden character action isn’t nearly as satisfying as something with backstory, sudden or not.
 Interiority, what the character experiences during the event, is a huge part of this, too.
 The more we know about what they want and what they’re going through, the more we can follow their conscious and unconscious movements through the story.